Tatanka (wrestler): Various feuds and departure (2006−2007)

-Second return to the independent circuit (2007–present)
+Second return to the independent circuit (2007–2022)

 In 2008 Tatanka toured Ireland and France with the American Wrestling Rampage tour.
 He also wrestled for All Star Promotions in the United Kingdom.
-He competed in All Star and American Wrestling between August 29 to October 31, 2008 in the Tower Circus area of Blackpool Tower.
+He competed in All Star and American Wrestling between August 29 to October 31, 2008, in the Tower Circus area of Blackpool Tower.

 Tatanka made an appearance in Danish Pro Wrestling (DPW) and lost to Chaos after he was hit by a DDT.
 He was given a standing ovation after the match.

-Tatanka appeared in Total Nonstop Action Wrestling on the December 17, 2009 episode of Impact where he defeated Jay Lethal in a Black Machismo Invitational Match with an End of the Trail.
+Tatanka appeared in Total Nonstop Action Wrestling on the December 17, 2009, episode of Impact where he defeated Jay Lethal in a Black Machismo Invitational Match with an End of the Trail.

 Tatanka also made headlines in Scotland while appearing for Scottish Wrestling Entertainment, renewing his partnership with the Million Dollar Man Ted DiBiase in Dundee.
 Tatanka was due to return to Scotland to wrestle for the SWE at the Dewars Centre in Perth on August 25, 2012.

 On August 8, 2012, Chikara announced that Tatanka would be making his debut for the promotion in the following month's 2012 King of Trios tournament, where he will team with the 1-2-3 Kid and Aldo Montoya as "Team WWF".
 In their first round match on September 14, Team WWF was defeated by The Extreme Trio (Jerry Lynn, Tommy Dreamer and Too Cold Scorpio).
 The following day, Tatanka defeated Sugar Dunkerton in a singles match.

 Tatanka made another appearance in Danish Pro Wrestling (DPW) and defeated Chaos after hitting Wykea after a long and enduring match.
 He was given a standing ovation once again.

 He also wrestled in Germany in June 2013 for ACW (Athletik Club Wrestling) and GHW (German Hurricane Wrestling).

 On May 2, 2014, Tatanka won the DPW Tag Team Championship along with Rick "The Prick" Dominick.
 They lost the titles on October 18, 2014, to Ravn and Demolition Davies.

 Second return to WWE (2010–present)

 Sporadic appearances (2010−present)

-Tatanka made an appearance on the Old School Raw on November 15, 2010 backstage along with Ron Simmons, Dusty Rhodes, IRS, and The "Million Dollar Man" Ted DiBiase.
+Tatanka made an appearance on the Old School Raw on November 15, 2010, backstage along with Ron Simmons, Dusty Rhodes, IRS, and The "Million Dollar Man" Ted DiBiase.

 On November 3, 2015, WWE announced that they signed Tatanka to a Legends contract.
-On April 3, 2016 at WrestleMania 32, Tatanka competed in the Andre the Giant Memorial Battle Royal as a face and was among the last to be eliminated.
+On April 3, 2016, at WrestleMania 32, Tatanka competed in the Andre the Giant Memorial Battle Royal as a face and was among the last to be eliminated.

 On January 4, 2021, Tatanka, in full ring gear made an appearance for a special episode of Raw called "Raw Legends Night".
+On May 24, 2025 he was shown in the crowd during Saturday Night's Main Event XXXIX.

 Personal life

-Chavis and his wife, Michelle, have four children; daughters Christiana Mariah (born 1996) and Rhea Aiyana (born 2002) and sons Joseph Tatanka (born March 6, 2004) and Jeremiah Chris (born 2009).
-They live in Spring Hill, Florida.
-Chavis was previously married to Dawn Doyle on Valentines Day in 1989 in Hampton, Virginia.
-He has a younger brother, Sean Chavis, who is currently serving in the U.S. Navy as a chief air traffic controller.
+Chavis and his wife, Michelle, have four children.